-Kristy Del Coro is a licensed Registered Dietitian Nutritionist and trained Culinary Professional living in Chatham, NJ with her husband and two children.
+Kristy Del Coro is a licensed Registered Dietitian Nutritionist and trained Culinary Professional living in North Yarmouth, ME with her husband and two children.
 She completed her Dietetic Internship training at Memorial Sloan Kettering Cancer Center (MSKCC) in New York City, obtained a Master of Science in Clinical Nutrition from New York University (NYU) in 2008 and subsequently pursued a Culinary Arts Degree from the Institute of Culinary Education, where she completed her training in 2010.

 After working for three and a half years as a clinical dietitian at MSKCC and completing culinary school, Kristy decided to focus on her passion for the culinary arts and joined the team at the Michelin-starred restaurant Rouge Tomate, as their in-house Culinary Nutritionist.
 In this unique role, Kristy worked side by side with the restaurant’s Executive Chef to develop and modify dishes to achieve both optimum nutritional balance and exceptional culinary standard.
 In addition to recipe and menu development, Kristy’s responsibilities included sustainable food sourcing, ongoing front-and-back of house staff training, and marketing and public relations.

 Kristy’s role soon expanded and she was additionally appointed Senior Culinary Nutritionist at the restaurant’s sister-company, SPE Certified, a nutrition and sustainability consultancy.
 As Senior Culinary Nutritionist for both Rouge Tomate and SPE Certified, Kristy worked with chefs and food service operators to help them develop healthier and more sustainable businesses, created staff training programs, spearheaded recipe development projects and continued to engage in media and public relations.